-The drafting of these various types of documents is addressed in the remainder of this chapter following a discussion of germaneness, a constitutional and parliamentary rule that limits the range of amendments that may be made to a legislative document.
+The drafting of these various types of documents and certain motions is addressed in the remainder of this chapter following a discussion of germaneness, a constitutional and parliamentary rule that limits the range of amendments that may be made to a legislative document.

 SEC.
 6.02.
-GERMANENESS.
+GERMANENESS. (a) Germaneness rule.
 The essence of the germaneness rule is that a bill or resolution may not be amended by an amendment on a different subject.
-House Rule 11, Section 2,2 provides:
+House Rule 11, Section 2, provides: